 - To make this tournament the premiere event for high school golf in our state annually.

 Some of the other benefits to participating in the Louisiana Champions include a meal held the night before the tournament for the players and their parents, gift bag to each player, lunch the day of the competition, and green fees for their tournament practice round and the day of the tournament.
-Also, player's lodging for the night before the tournament is available.
-All of this at no cost to the player.

 There have been many milestones achieved since the first year the tournament was held.
 In 2004, Cox Communications joined the Louisiana Champions as its title sponsor.
 Their participation helped us to raise the awards we give to the winners of the event to its present level, totaling $2,600.
 The number of individuals who sponsor the tournament at thirty eight and still growing.